The 10 Best Zoom Live Streaming Alternatives – What You Need to Know [2024 Update]

 This situation was due to the mass increase in the use of the app; this has largely been fixed, although high usage can impact the quality of video conferences.
 Zoom has become much more reliable for live streaming meetings; however, you may still experience slight freezes and delays in audio and visual transmission delays.

 Steady streaming is a major benefit of Dacast.
 Dacast partners with top-tier CDNs, like Akamai and Limelight, to ensure that streams are delivered without interruption.
-You can live stream a Zoom meeting using Dacast software, increasing the reliability of your stream.
+For example, you can record a Zoom meeting with OBS, and then live stream a Zoom meeting using Dacast software, increasing the reliability of your stream.

 When you live stream a Zoom meeting with your Dacast software, the stream is no longer reliant on the broadband connections of everyone watching; instead, it is backed by Dacast’s strong content delivery network.